Psyche (spacecraft): History

 On April 18, 2023, JPL's mission page for Psyche was updated to reflect a new launch date of October 5, 2023.
 On September 28, 2023, the launch was again delayed to no earlier than October 12, 2023, due to an unspecified issue with the spacecraft.
 After one additional delay due to bad weather, Psyche was launched successfully on October 13, 2023.

 An update in May 2024 reported the spacecraft was in good health and on track to complete its mission on the planned timeline along with commencing fire of its xenon thrusters.

-In April 2025 Psyche experienced an unexpected drop in the pressure of its xenon propulsion system.
+In April 2025, Psyche experienced an unexpected drop in the pressure of its xenon propulsion system.
 The spacecraft paused its thrusting while the problem was under investigation and its system engineers considered resorting to the spacecraft's backup redundancy fuel line in order to continue the probe's thrust operation.
 Following a switch to the backup fuel line in May, full thruster operation resumed on June 16, 2025.

+A color image of a crescent-shaped Mars, taken by the Psyche space probe as it approached in May 2026.

+On May 15, 2026, Psyche successfully flew by Mars as part of a gravity-assist maneuver that adjusted its orbital tilt around the Sun, allowing the probe and its path to align with the orbital plane of asteroid Psyche.
+The probe flew as close as 4500 km above the surface of the Red Planet.
+The probe used its multispectral imager instrument to image the planet.
+Because Psyche approached Mars at a high phase angle, the planet appeared as a thin crescent before the close flyby, illuminated by sunlight reflected from its surface.
+Images taken by the spacecraft’s multispectral cameras showed the crescent appearing brighter and stretching farther around Mars than expected because sunlight was strongly scattered by the planet’s dusty atmosphere.